sumit-ai-ml/ZERO-YOLO/README.md

 ### 6. You're All Set! 🎉

-Now you're ready to enjoy using **Med-YOLO-SAM**.
+Now you're ready to enjoy using **Med-YOLO**.
 Dive in and make the most of it!